 Applications are now closed for the 2018 Chinese Cultural Immersion Camp for South Island High School students in China.
 Students should talk to their school Chinese teacher about applying for 2019.
 For further information, please contact Jing Jiang email@example.com.

 A cup of tea, and a relaxed chat …

 Chinese Tea House is a programme offered by the Confucius Institute at the University of Canterbury.
 It is a Chinese corner for all UC staff and students as well as the general public of Christchurch city to practice Chinese language and experience Chinese culture.
 CI staff and volunteers who are native speakers of Chinese will host and organise the tea house.
 People interested in the Chinese language and culture are welcome to attend.

-Room 401, Logie Buidling, University of Canterbury Ilam Campus
+Room 401, James Logie Buidling, University of Canterbury Ilam Campus

 1.00 pm - 2.00 pm on Tuesdays: Chinese Calligraphy

 12.00 noon - 1.00 pm Thursdays Chinese speaking practice with tutors